Ampol: Motor racing

 In 1957 Ampol sponsored David Mackay (Australian Land Speed Record, 143.19 m.p.h.) and Mary Seed (Class E World Land Speed Record and Australian Women's Land Speed Record, 112.95 m.p.h.) at the Carrathool Speed Trials.
 From 1987 until 1993, Caltex was the title sponsor of Colin Bond Racing.
 From 2000 until 2007, it was title sponsor of Stone Brothers Racing with Russell Ingall winning the 2005 championship.
 In 2016 and 2017, Caltex was title sponsor of the Triple Eight Race Engineering car of Craig Lowndes, having previously been an associate sponsor of the team.

 Under its new brand, in August 2020, Ampol continued its sponsorship relationship with the Red Bull Holden Racing for the Triple Eight Race Engineering, with the team updating its car livery and race suits to Ampol and its fuel brands.
 In 2021, Ampol replaced Holden as the team's Major Sponsor for Triple Eight alongside Red Bull, and the team was renamed Red Bull Ampol Racing.

 Soccer

 In March 2016, Caltex began a four-year contract as sponsor of the Australia national soccer team.

+Australian rules football

+In December 2023, it was announced that Ampol would be a platinum partner of the Carlton Football Club from the 2024 AFL season until at least 2026.
+The Ampol brand would be featured on the top back of Carlton's guernsey.